ericwu17/tslyriccompletion/new_lyrics_notes.md

 a higher score.
 In other words, the game will try to figure out the position in the song where the player is completing the lyric.

+When a song has multiple successors, a multiple choice question still has only one correct choice out of 17.
+The correct line is randomly chosen.

+The criteria for Asking For more status should be improved, to reduce "false positives".
+The player must submit a guess that is more than half the length of the candidate answer, it should be too far any candidate answers to pass.